Mulelur/node-api/README.md

 10. ## Creating a Order

-to create a order `POST` request to `http://127.0.0.1:3200/order/:simID/:customerID` with the sim id and customer id in the uri
+To create a order send `POST` request to `http://127.0.0.1:3200/order/:simID/:customerID` with the sim id and customer id in the uri.

 Respone: